NFive/nfive.github.io/docs/plugindev/definition.md

 You can check [the full list of SPDX license IDs](https://spdx.org/licenses/) and ideally use one that is [OSI approved](https://opensource.org/licenses/alphabetical).

-If your package is licensed under multiple common licenses, use an [SPDX license expression](https://spdx.org/ids-how) string, like this:
+If your plugin is licensed under multiple common licenses, use an [SPDX license expression](https://spdx.org/ids-how) string, like this:

 ```yaml
 license: (ISC OR GPL-3.0-or-later)